kcao22/webscraping_ds_salaries/README.md

 ## Interactive Web Page Estimation Tool

 As a final step, an interactive web page was produced using Gradio where a user can input job posting information.
 The web page then returns a predicted salary for the job posting.
-To see this in action, view the .gif at the top of README, or run gradio_gui.py in Python terminal to host the page locally.
+To see this in action, view the .gif at the top of README.
+If you would like to use the web interface yourself, please run gradio_gui.py in Python terminal to host the page locally.